how many people become unable to work

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Assessing the risk of occupational disability in figures
+Quantifying the risk of occupational disability

 Identify the most common causes of occupational disability

-Understanding age and gender-specific differences
+Understanding age- and gender-specific differences

-• Chronic stress and high workload.
+• Chronic stress and a heavy workload.

-• Physically demanding or monotonous tasks.
+• Physically demanding or repetitive tasks.

 • Pre-existing musculoskeletal or mental health conditions.

-Recognising the financial gap without protection
+Recognise the financial gap without cover

-Expert advice: Choosing the right disability insurance
+Expert advice: choosing the right income protection insurance

-Prevention and early action as key strategies
+Prevention and early action as a key strategy

 FAQ